pantheon-systems/wp-native-php-sessions/README.md

 ### 1.4.4 (September 17, 2025) ###
 * Update plugin name in README files and main plugin file to "Native PHP Sessions" [[#312](https://github.com/pantheon-systems/wp-native-php-sessions/pull/312)]
+* Update Troubleshooting section in README to be more defensive in mu-plugin [[#308](https://github.com/pantheon-systems/wp-native-php-sessions/pull/308)]

 ### 1.4.3 (November 13, 2023) ###
 * Fixed a PHP warning when running the `pantheon session add-index` command on a single site installation. [[#285](https://github.com/pantheon-systems/wp-native-php-sessions/pull/285)]